‘Big Brother 18’: Nicole Franzel Unfollows Corey Brooks On Instagram, It’s Over?

 Several days ago, James Huling posted a picture with Corey with the caption, “@CBSBigBrother reunion, @coreybrooks34 missed you, brother!”

 James didn’t mention Nicole, but later Corey posted a picture with the attractive woman.
 At first, Big Brother fans thought the woman was Franzel.
 They both have long, flowing blonde hair.
-It didn’t take fans long to figure out that the woman was not Nicole — and that’s when the questions started.
-Why was Brooks taking another woman to a Big Brother reunion?
-And where was Nicole?
+It didn’t take fans long to figure out that the woman was not Nicole — and that’s when the questions (or rumors) started.

 Forgot to tell y'all the news..y'all can't send me food anymore bc I'm only eating grass, wild berries, and slop..jk not eating slop???? pic.twitter.com/2yY4pSPMHa